-This Beef Ravioli Sauce is made with onion, garlic, beef, whole plum tomatoes, red wine and store bought ravioli.
+This Beef Ravioli Sauce is made with onion, garlic, beef, crushed tomatoes, basil and store bought ravioli.

 If you love this recipe, feel free to try my Mushroom and Sausage Bolognese or my Spaghetti and Meatballs.